sunil-kannan/Core-Java-Interview-/collections/Collections.md

 - HashMaps allow for null values and keys.
 This means that a null key can be used to store a value, and a null value can be associated with a key.
 - HashMaps are not thread-safe, which means that if multiple threads access the same hashmap simultaneously, it can lead to data inconsistencies.
 If thread safety is required, ConcurrentHashMap can be used.

+### HashTable
+- Does not allow null key
+- It is thread safe and synchronized

 ### LinkedHashMap
 - It is the same as HashMap with an additional feature that it maintains insertion order.

 ### TreeMap
 - Only allows keys of generic types that are comparable, meaning the class should implement the Comparable interface.
 - By using TreeMap the order will be preserved but in Hashmap it may or may not preserve the order.
+- Does not allow null key

 ## Collections That Need `Comparator` or `Comparable`: